7 Best Practices for Influencer Marketing

 Influencer marketing has been the go-to strategy in digital marketing for a couple of years now.
-Ever since marketers discover the power of social media influencers marketing we’ve seen a growing number of cooperations between brands and Internet celebrities.
+Ever since marketers discover the power of social media influencers we’ve seen a growing number of cooperations between brands and Internet public figures.
 And rightly so!

 Customers tend to rely on recommendations of people they trust.
 That’s why social media influencer marketing is so effective.
 38% of respondents who engage with influencers trust what an influencer says about the brand more than what the brand says itself.